linyuiz/EviAnn_update/README.md

+# NOICE
+⭐️This module is currently being upgraded, please do not use it for the time being.⭐️

 # EviAnn -- evidence-based eukaryotic genome annotation software

 EviAnn (Evidence Annotation) is novel genome annotation software.
 It is purely evidence-based.
 EviAnn derives protein-coding gene and long non-coding RNA annotations from RNA-seq data and/or transcripts, and alignments of proteins from related species.
 EviAnn outputs annotations in GFF3 format.
 EviAnn does not require genome repeats to be soft-masked prior to running annotation.
 EviAnn is stable and fast.
 Annotation of a mouse (M.musculus)  genome takes less than one hour on a single 24 core Intel Xeon Gold server (assuming input of aligned RNA-seq reads in BAM format and ~346Mb of protein sequences from several related species including human).